MachinisteWeb/node-atlas/README.en.md

 It's a good thing to develop, but it's time to run your website or apps on online production server.
 See this examples.

-> IMPORTANT : you must use the `cache: true` option in the production's webconfig to allows engine to be optimised.
+> IMPORTANT : you must use the `cache: true` option in the production's webconfig to allows engine to be optimised or set your `NODE_ENV` environment variable to `production`.

 ### In a Windows Server environment with iisnode ###